eslint/eslint.org/src/content/drafts/eslint-config-inspector.md

 ### Available Rules

-You can go to the `Rules` tab to see all the available rules from the plugins you have installed.
-See how each rule is enabled or disabled in your configuration file.
-Or filter the rules to find the usage of deprecated rules or recommended rules that are not yet enabled, etc.
+Go to the "Rules" tab to see all the available rules from the plugins you have installed.
+Each rule displays if it is enabled or disabled in your configuration file.
+You can also filter rules to find the usage of deprecated rules or recommended rules that are not yet enabled.

 ![Screenshot of Filepath Matching](/assets/images/blog/2024/config-inspector-deprecated.png)

 ## Conclusion

 We hope that the ESLint Config Inspector will make understanding and maintaining your ESLint configurations easier and more enjoyable.
 We are excited to hear your feedback and suggestions on how we can improve the tool further.
-Please feel free to [open an issue](https://github.com/eslint/config-inspector/issues) on the GitHub repository if you have any ideas for new features or better experiences.
+Please feel free to [open an issue](https://github.com/eslint/config-inspector/issues) to share your thoughts.